Go to the Nature Institute’s home page

 (For comparison, while genes vary greatly in size, they average about 30,000 “letters” in length.
 And human chromosomes range from about 47 to 247 million “letters”.)

 We have so far hardly done more than hint at the true dynamism that enlivens our genetic heritage.
 The general picture of complex, three-dimensional organization has certainly galvanized molecular biologists.
 John Rinn, director of the Rinn Lab at Harvard, has said of the nuclear space and its chromosomal drama, “It’s genomic origami … It’s the shape that you fold [the genome] into that matters” (quoted in Zimmer 2015).
 According to the 2014 paper cited above, “A loop that turns a gene on in one cell type might disappear in another.
 A domain may move from subcompartment to subcompartment as its flavor changes.
 No two cell types [have their chromosomes] folded alike.
-Folding drives function.”4 And Suhas Rao, the paper’s lead author and a researcher at Baylor College of Medicine’s Center for Genome Architecture, remarked:
+Folding drives function.”4 Or, as we might put it, gesturing gives expressive shape to life.
+And Suhas Rao, the paper’s lead author and a researcher at Baylor College of Medicine’s Center for Genome Architecture, remarked:

 A loop is the fundamental fold in the cell’s toolbox.
 We found that the formation and dissolution of DNA loops inside the nucleus enables different cells to create an almost endless array of distinct three-dimensional folds and, in so doing, accomplish an extraordinary variety of functions (quoted in Physorg 2014).

-Every overall configuration (involving many factors we have not yet considered) represents a unique balance between constrained and liberated expression of our total complement of 21,000 genes.5 Moreover, new features of chromosome spatial and dynamic organization continue to be elucidated on a regular basis, and there appears to be no limit to the variety and scale of these features.
+Every overall configuration of chromosomes in the nucleus (involving many factors we have not yet considered) represents a unique combination of expressed and repressed genes among our total complement of 20,000 or so genes.5 Moreover, new features of chromosome spatial and dynamic organization continue to be elucidated on a regular basis, and there appears to be no limit to the variety and scale of these features.

 Of dynamism and mystery